gabriela-framework/gabriela/docs/README.md

     }],
 };

+const app = gabriela.asProcess();

+app.addModule(handlingMiddlewareBlockModule);

+app.startApp();

 ````

 Notice that we injected the `done()` function in our `security` middleware block and returned it immediately.
 If you execute
-this code, you will see that none of the functions in all the middleware block will be executed.
+this code, you will see that, since `validators` block is executed before `security`, only the validators block is executed and the rest
+are not.

 There is also one more middleware handling function called `next()` and we use it to
 control asynchronous code within our middleware functions to ensure that async code is executed